-Let’s start off with the Hard Rock Hotel, which is an interesting place.
-It definitely attracts a different clientele.
+Let’s start with the Hard Rock Hotel, an exciting place.
+It attracts a different clientele.

 Secondly, let me look into my Black Book.
-I have a nice black business notebook that I put all of my fitness business notes into.
-I holds all of my ideas and the things I have learned.
-You should do the same.
+I have a lovely black business notebook that I put all of my fitness business notes into.
+I hold all of my ideas and the things I have learned.
+It would help if you did the same.

 Facebook and Fitness Business

-For anyone that is in the fitness business, Facebook is essential for your business.
+For anyone in the fitness business, Facebook is essential for your business.